Good street visibility and word-of-mouth marketing have served salons well for many years.

-But in 2023, salon owners can no longer ignore the importance of being visible online.
+But in 2024, salon owners can no longer ignore the importance of being visible online.

 Delivering the best salon services is not enough.

-And not only is it important that people find you, but they also need to understand that what you provide isn’t a commodity but a service worth paying extra for.
+Not only is it important that people find you, but they also need to understand that what you provide isn’t a commodity but a service worth paying extra for.

-So your online presence needs to communicate how you are different, make you easy to find, and offer a smooth process for people to book you.
+So, your online presence needs to communicate how you are different, make you easy to find, and offer a smooth process for people to book you.

 But you will not be able to do it without the right technology.
 The platform I recommend to business owners who wants to improve their presence online is Mangomint.